Ferroelectric phase transition and crystal asymmetry monitoring of $SrTiO_3$ using quasi $TE_{m,1,1}$ and quasi $TM_{m,1,1}$ modes

-The crystal structure changes to lower symmetry in FE phase transitions, and the center-symmetric titanium ion in the octahedral structure of the crystal unit is substantially displacive instead of diffusive\cite{STO-BTO-lattice,STO-FewFE}.
-The quasi $TE_{m,1,1}$ modes and quasi $TM_{m,1,1}$ modes are very sensitive to this FE phase transition produced spontaneous polarization due to soft mode produced displacement of center-symmetric ion of the crystal unit\cite{STO-Struc}.
-This spontaneous polarization\cite{SpontPola} creates dielectric dipoles, and contributes to the net dielectric polarization of the crystal showing shift of frequency in the frequency-temperature characteristic curves.
-Characteristically the spontaneous polarization is a signature of FE phase, and cause of rapid decrease of Q-factor\cite{LossFE}.
-Hence this incepient FE phase transition temperature can be monitored using the WG modes as a phenomenon of the spontaneous polarization\cite{OriginFE,STO-FewFE}.\ Quasi-harmonic approximation of phonon\cite{DisplaciveFE,PseudoFE} is required to adapt the anharmonic states of FE asymmetry as a damped harmonic oscillation of the crystal lattice.
-Soft-mode\cite{DisplaciveFE_Book,SoftMode} and Hard-mode\cite{DisplaciveFE_Book,Hardmode} frequency shifts are described to explain the measurement of phase transition temperatures, and thoroughly monitored in terms of observable quantity Q-factor, transmission amplitude, and frequency shifts from the excited whispering gallery modes.
-Theoretical explanations support anharmonic approximation in FE phase showing its explicit temperature dependency.
-Experimental measurements are performed to validate the theoretical model with FE phase transition characteristics including two-level system of double-well potential in the lattice.
+The crystal structure changes in FE phase transitions like cubic to tetragonal, and the center-symmetric ion in the octahedral structure of the crystal unit is substantially displacive instead of diffusive\cite{STO-BTO-lattice,STO-FewFE}.
+The quasi $TE_{m,1,1}$ modes and quasi $TM_{m,1,1}$ modes are very sensitive to this FE phase transition produced spontaneous polarization\cite{SpontPola} due to the soft-mode producing a displacement of the center-symmetric ion of the crystal unit\cite{STO-Struc}.
+The spontaneous polarization\cite{SpontPola,OriginFE,STO-FewFE} contributes to the net dielectric polarization of the crystal showing a large shift of quari $TE$ and $TM$ mode resonant frequencies, apparent in the frequency-temperature characteristic curves, and the cause of rapid decrease of Q-factor\cite{LossFE}.
+The observed Q-factor variation is the change of line width of the modes due to damping of spontaneous polarization created dipole and used can be used to monitor the phase transition temperature of the crystal in the cooling down to few Kelvin.\